 Australia and Portugal signed a bilateral social security agreement in September 2001, which entered into force in 2002.
 The agreement provides improved social security protection to people who have lived and/or worked in both Australia and Portugal.
 The agreement also exempts Australian employers from the need to provide Portuguese social security support for Australian employees sent temporarily to work in Portugal, provided the employee remains covered in Australia by compulsory superannuation arrangements.

-As an EU member, Portugal has access to a simple online visitor visa service to travel to Australia either for tourism or business purposes.
+As Portugal is an EU Member State, Portuguese citizens have access to a simple online visitor visa service to travel to Australia either for tourism or business purposes.
 Australian citizens have visa-free access for visits for tourism, business (other than paid employment), or official purposes and can stay in the Schengen area (including Portugal) for up to 90 days in total.